For our Articles of Biblical Faith, please go here.

 A Short History

-Begun in 1930, Grace Baptist Church has been a presence in the South Bay for more than 80 years.
+Begun in 1930, Grace Baptist Church has been a presence in the Harbor Area for more than 90 years!
 Having highs and lows, Grace has stood as a place where Christ is glorified and His people are edified.

 Grace Baptist has affiliations with IFCA International, Nine Marks, and The Master’s College and Seminary.